rtCamp/docs.rtcamp.com/rtmedia/developer/customize-media-gallery-template/index.markdown

-Customize media gallery template
+Customize Media Gallery Template

-By default media gallery template [ i.e. media-gallery-item.php ] contains media thumbnails along with media title.
+By default media gallery template [ i.e. *media-gallery-item.php* ] contains media thumbnails along with media title.
 You can modify it by overriding rtMedia templates in your theme.

-For example below is the sample code which one can use to show author name in media gallery.
+For example, the following is the sample code to show author name in media gallery.

-To do that first of all you need a function which will fetch the author's name.
+To do that, first you need a function which will fetch the author's name.

 ```
 function custom_rtmedia_author_name() {